rstriquer/simple-vuejs-websocket-client/README.md

 # Simple VueJS WebSocket Client

+Show on browser console whatever it have received from WebSocket channel it is connected to.

-Uses Postman's Raw WebSocket service to show how sockets works.
+Uses Postman's Raw WebSocket service to show how sockets works and can be used to debug a WebSocket channel.

 # How to Use